We’ve identified the most common problems and how we can help tackle them.

 If you have heard that it is wise to apply a fungicide please ignore this practice, fungicides will have an impact on the fruiting bodies that are there for a short time; they will have no impact on the ones beneath the soil which can pop up over night.

-At one time there was a popular belief that when you see a darkening ring in your lawn this had been caused by fairies dancing on the lawn.
+There was a popular belief that when you see a darkening ring in your lawn this had been caused by fairies dancing on the lawn.
 We now know this is not a fact!
 There are typically three types of Fairy Rings on a lawn.

 A ring of:

 Look for the signs outlined above.
 Trying to water the area would probably show that it is not allowing water to penetrate the surface due to the soil becoming hydrophobic.
 Taking a soil sample from the area will show white fungus in the soil and no moisture in the area at all.
+It will also smell musty or mouldy.

 Fairy Ring are not easily controlled due to challenges caused by their source, a measure of control can be gained by treating the areas with a soil fungicide and a good water conserver.